DiscoloredHuman/BoltDashboard/README.md

-# A similar dashboard to that of the bolt email management application in Barclays
+# A similar dashboard to that of the bolt email management application in Barclays.
+Must open in live server.